DEFRA/defra-docker-python/README.md

 - defra-python-development

 It is recommended that services use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build) to produce production and development images, each extending the appropriate parent, from a single Dockerfile.

+By default, the following packages are installed in development images to support building and debugging:
+- `uv`
+- `pydebug`

+Examples have been provided in the [examples](./examples) directory to demonstrate how parent images can be extended.

+The following example Dockerfiles have been provided:
+- [uv](./examples/uv.Dockerfile) - Example of using `uv` to manage dependencies and run a Python service.

 ## Supported Python versions